-As you will see, however, the best of Italy takes on a unique, cultural approach outside of what one might expect.
+Our 10 best of Italy, as you will see, takes on a unique, cultural approach outside of what one might expect.

 If you like the idea of visiting Pompeii, but you don’t like the idea of crowds, then this is the destination to choose.
 Within the ruins of this ancient city, you’ll find a 2nd century bath with its floor mosaic intact.
 There is also the Thermopolium, which was an ancient café where the menu was literally a wall fresco.
 This ancient sea port is a true masterpiece that you’ll love to tour.